What to know about the US warships sent to South America and the reaction in Venezuela

 “They have changed the narrative and no longer accuse those they want to destroy of being communists.
 That was the accusation they made during the Soviet Union,” Maduro said.
 “They no longer accuse them of being terrorists … (like) when they accused Iraq, Afghanistan and Libya of being terrorists.
 Now, the crude — I’d say extravagant — outlandish accusation is drug trafficking.”

-Venezuela’s United Nations Ambassador Samuel Moncada met with Secretary-General Antonio Guterres Thursday and said he asked the U.N. chief to call on the U.S. government to stop “all its hostile actions and threats” and respect his country’s sovereignty and territorial integrity.
+Venezuela’s U.N.
+Ambassador Samuel Moncada met with Secretary-General Antonio Guterres on Thursday and said he asked the U.N. chief to call on the U.S. government to stop “all its hostile actions and threats” and respect his country’s sovereignty and territorial integrity.

 The government has scheduled enlistment events for Friday and Saturday.